-Status of parks at the end of third quarter: James Madison Plaza (fencing is 100% complete and plantings are approximately 95% complete).
+Status of parks at the end of fourth quarter: James Madison Plaza had a Substantial Completion Inspection held on 10/10/13.
+The park was opened and a Ribbon cutting ceremony on 10/24/13.
+Punch list work to follow in spring 2014.
 Canal Varick Laight Park (all work is completed).
 Sara D. Roosevelt / Hester Street Playground Reconstruction (all work is completed).
 Allen Street/Pike Street Reconstruction (contractor proceeding with completion of Punch List work).
-Collect Pond Park Reconstruction (contractor reinstalling new tiles in pond).
+Collect Pond Park Reconstruction (contractor completed reinstalling new tiles in pond) Substantial Completion Inspection was held 11/15/13 and the Contractor is now working on punch list work.
+The park opening is pending completion of park lighting work

 Washington Market (all work is completed).
-Battery Carousel (prototype for fish underway).
+Battery Carousel (production for fish underway).